Rahpeima/Rahpeima.github.io/_pages/awards.md

   <li align="justify"><i class='fas fa-medal'></i> Recognized as a talented student and awarded membership to the NODET (National Organization for Development of Exceptional Talents) for middle and high school (2003 to 2010). </li>

 <ul>
-    <li align="justify"><i class='fas fa-medal'></i> The award is offered to few elementary students based on their performance in the NODET's specific talent recognition exam. </li>
+    <li align="justify"> The award is offered to few elementary students based on their performance in the NODET's specific talent recognition exam. </li>
   </ul>

   <li align="justify"><i class='fas fa-medal'></i> Receiving the certificate of appreciation for attending as executive team at the 16th international conference of Iranian aerospace society, Tehran, Iran (2017). </li>